Mbed-TLS/mbedtls-test/developer_guide.md

 At the time of writing, only users with write permissions on the repository are trusted to have the CI run automatically on their pull requests.
 The restriction is implemented in `pr_author_has_write_access()` in `vars/common.groovy`.

-There is a separate access control list for triggering CI jobs manually: this is allowed for users in the [`mbed-tls-users` team](https://github.com/orgs/trusted-firmware-ci/teams/mbed-tls-users) in the the `trusted-firmware-ci` GitHub organization, if they have an account on Jenkins that's tied to their GitHub account.
+There is a separate access control list for triggering CI jobs manually: this is allowed for users in the [`mbed-tls-users` team](https://github.com/orgs/trusted-firmware-ci/teams/mbed-tls-users) in the `trusted-firmware-ci` GitHub organization, if they have an account on Jenkins that's tied to their GitHub account.

 ## General programming advice